dataform-co/dataform/docs/configs-reference.md

 ### ActionConfigs
 Action configs defines the contents of `actions.yaml` configuration files.
-TODO(ekrekr): consolidate these configuration options in the JS API.

 | Field | Type | Label | Description |